 - About two in three Australians will be diagnosed with some form of skin cancer before the age of 70.

-- Skin cancer is the most common cancer diagnosed in Australia.
+- Skin cancer is one of Australia's most common cancers.

 Read more on the Cancer Council website